microsoft/ChakraCore-wiki/Embedding-ChakraCore.md

 To use JSRT in a **C#** project:

 1. Copy **ChakraCore.dll** to the proejct output directory.
 2. In general, use [PInvoke](https://msdn.microsoft.com/en-us/library/aa288468.aspx) to call JSRT APIs.
-You can copy a wrapper from our [sample]() (**TODO: upload C# hello world sample and link to wrapper**).
+You can copy a wrapper from our [sample](http://aka.ms/jsrtwrapper).
 Sometimes, there may be new APIs that we have not yet added to the wrapper, but you can import from **ChakraCore.dll** like this,
 ```
 [DllImport("ChakraCore.dll")]
 internal static extern JavaScriptErrorCode JsCreateRuntime(JavaScriptRuntimeAttributes attributes, JavaScriptThreadServiceCallback threadService, out JavaScriptRuntime runtime);